Bavon101/hello_microverse/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Microverse offered guidance on how to make the project more professional

 ## 📝 License